foyez/js/README.md

 // In JS, objects are referenced by memory const obj1 = { name: 'Javascript' }

-// Copying the reference memory of `obj1`
+// Copying the memory referecne of `obj1`
 // obj1 and obj2 point to the same memory reference
 // actually this is a shallow copy const obj2 = obj1